 Narkanda receives fresh snowfall

-Narkanda town in Shimla district received fresh snowfall on Friday.
-The popular tourist destination, situated in the Shimla district, was covered in a thick cover of snow.
+Narkanda, a town in Himachal Pradesh on Saturday received fresh snowfall.
+The popular tourist destination, situated in the Shimla district, was covered in a thick blanket of snow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)